SayefReyadh/DejaVu/README.md

 ## Basic Configuration

 You need to set up your AWS security credentials before the code is able to connect to AWS.
-You can obtain the keys from the created IAM user's `Security Credentials`
+You can obtain the keys from the created IAM user's `Security Credentials`.
 Open up command prompt and write the following command `aws configure`

     AWS Access Key ID : YOUR_KEY